×

 Care of Peanut and Devil's Tongue

-Care of Peanut and Devil's Tongue include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Devil's Tongue pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Peanut and Devil's Tongue include pruning, fertilizers, watering etc. Peanut pruning is done and Devil's Tongue pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Devil's Tongue needs Lots of watering and in winter, it needs Average Water.